Aaron Barnes (footballer)

-Aaron Christopher Barnes (born 14 October 1996) is an English professional footballer who plays as a full-back for club Ramsgate.
+Aaron Christopher Barnes (born 14 October 1996) is an English professional footballer who plays as a full-back.

 Barnes is a product of the Arsenal Academy, where he played from under-11 level until 2013, when he joined Charlton Athletic to continue his development.
 He made his professional debut at Charlton and experienced a brief loan away in January 2018 at Torquay United.
 He then made a permanent switch to Colchester United before immediately rejoining Torquay on loan for the rest of the 2017–18 season.
 He left Colchester at the end of his contract in summer 2019.

 Career

 Arsenal

 Barnes was born in the London Borough of Croydon but later grew up in Walderslade, Kent and attended Oakwood Park Grammar School in Maidstone.
 He started his career in the youth team of Arsenal, signing for them at the age of ten in 2006 after he was spotted by scouts whilst representing Kent in a tournament in Denmark.
 He progressed through the youth system but failed to earn a scholarship and was released in 2013 aged sixteen.